Aunt Vadge: I’m breastfeeding and my BV won’t go away

 Oestrogen stimulates a sugar, glycogen, in your vaginal cells, which is the food source for your protective lactobacilli species.
 Without this energy source, lactobacilli numbers dwindle, and protection gets low, allowing any ole microbe in for a hang.
 Hello G. vaginalis and GBS!

-In a post, vulvovaginal specialist naturopath Jessica Lloyd discusses the impact of breastfeeding on oestrogen levels, and the vaginal microbiome.
+In this post, vulvovaginal specialist naturopath Jessica Lloyd discusses the impact of breastfeeding on estrogen levels, and the vaginal microbiome.
 The post also has a list of foods that contain phyto-oestrogens, which you can use to increase your systemic oestrogen levels while breastfeeding.

 Now, about that biofilm assumption – you’re onto something there.
 Gardnerella vaginalis can be a sneaky little bugger that forms biofilms, which can make treatment more challenging.